Hoanib Skeleton Coast – Wilderness Safaris

 Further to this, on the final night staff gathered in the restaurant to perform what I can only describe as one of the most beautiful things my ears have ever listen to.
 A collection of songs of which everyone sang together while dancing amongst the guests.
 I’m not one to usually shed a tear but there was something so moving about this that I was filming while water welled in my eyes.

 As with all visual hotel reviews, I’ll continue now by letting the photos do the talking.
 If you’re keen to find out more information about staying at Hoanib Skeleton Coast, visit the Wilderness Safaris website.

-*Please note, I was hosted during my stay in order to provide photography tuition to the Wilderness guides.
+*Please note, I was hosted during my stay and provided photography tuition to the Wilderness guides.